-If you go on to Level two, you'll also need, "The Worshipping Bride" and "The Pillars of Leadership" books, both by Wesley Scott Amos.
+If you go on to subsequent Levels, you'll also need, "The Worshipping Bride" and "The Pillars of Leadership" books (Level 2), both by Wesley Scott Amos.
 That may be found HERE or HERE as well as HERE or HERE.
 For Level II, you may get the Level II product pack.
 But for greater savings it is advised to get the DFH product pack, in the link above, before you begin Level I. There will be other books and videos required for the upper classes as well.

 Complete your full payment ($550) for this Level 1 course before you begin (details in the Registration/Tuition Information drop down tab).
-All tuition must be paid in full on or before December 31st (session A) or July 31st (session B).
+All tuition must be paid in full on or before December 31st.
 There will be absolutely no exceptions.
-Tuition will increase beginning with the 2018 school.
+Tuition will increase to $600 beginning with the 2019 school.

 Once you register, you will be given an initial welcome letter.
-Then, on or around January 10th (session A) or August 10th (session B), you will be given your course outline web link with detailed instructions.
+Then, on or around January 10th, you will be given your course outline web link with detailed instructions.

 When we study Choreography and Dance Composition, Creative Worship, and others, you’ll be given video assignments respectively.
 Do not worry... you do not have to already be an expert in these areas to learn.
 This is designed for ALL skill levels.
 You’ll have a place on a private Facebook page where you may upload your video assignments for peer review.
 Your video assignments will be uploaded to Youtube, then shared to the private Facebook page and to Moodle (the grading system's website).

-Your one page written essays (200-400 words) will be sent via email to your accountability partner for encouragement, as well as into the grading system's web site.
+Your one page written essays (200-400 words) will be sent via email to your accountability partner for encouragement, as well as into the grading system's web site for your credit.